Sex comedy: The Confessions series

-The Confessions series consisted of four sexual comedy films released during the 1970s starring Robin Askwith.
-The films in the Confessions series—Confessions of a Window Cleaner, Confessions of a Driving Instructor, Confessions of a Pop Performer, and Confessions from a Holiday Camp—concern the erotic adventures of Timothy Lea and are based on the novels of Christopher Wood, writing as Timothy Lea.
+The Confessions series consisted of four sex comedies released during the 1970s starring Robin Askwith.
+The films in the Confessions series—Confessions of a Window Cleaner (1974), Confessions of a Pop Performer (1975), Confessions of a Driving Instructor (1976), and Confessions from a Holiday Camp (1977)—concern the erotic adventures of Timothy Lea and are based on the novels of Christopher Wood, writing as Timothy Lea.